 The result in this case was predictable.
 The learning process was a slow but steady drop of the global error while more and more patterns joined their proper categories.
-The plot shows an interesting effect from early training - as the cyan, green and violet categories were the first to be recognized, the network warped the input space forming a U-shaped pattern in the projection.
-This pattern broke after the network started separating categories yellow and blue.
+The plot shows a situation that occurs in the beginning of the training process (and lasts until about 160 cycles).
+When one of the categories gets recognized by the network, the elements of the plot start forming a prolonging pattern.
+The MSE drops below 0.1 shortly after the checkpoint of 200 cycles.

-The semilinear function can be regarded either as a rough aproximation of the sigmoid function or as a compromise between the linear and the threshold function.
+The semilinear function can be regarded either as a rough approximation of the sigmoid function or as a compromise between the linear and the threshold function.
 It has certain properties of all the three.
 It is the distribution function of a uniform statistical distribution on a segment.